afeiszli/openshift-advanced-deployment-homework/README.md

 # OpenShift Advanced Deployment Homework
 This is the repository to store all of the artifacts required for the Open Shift Advanced Deployment Homework Assignment.
-Upon completion, this repository will contain everything required todo the following.
+Upon completion, this repository will contain everything required to do the following.

 * Setup and label the nodes.
 * Configure logging and metrics.